VandyApps/vandyvans-ios/README.md

 The graphic design for the project was done by [Fletcher Young](http://vandycommodore.deviantart.com/).

+The API used in this project was developed by [Syncromatics](http://www.syncromatics.com/), who also developed the original [Vandy Vans web application](http://vandyvans.com/).

 ## Contact

 You can submit any bug reports or feedback either directly through the app or by emailing [vandyvansapp@gmail.com](mailto:vandyvansapp@gmail.com).